damianh/LibLog/ReadMe.md

 * An `ILogProvider` your framework / library / application uses to get a logger.
 * A static location where the application developer can set the `ILogProvider` and where you can retrieve it.

-The included providers, `NLogProvider`, `Log4NetProvider` and `EntLibLogProvider` serve as templates for an application developer can follow to define their own custom provider.
+The included providers, `NLogProvider`, `Log4NetProvider`, `SerilogProvider`, `EntLibLogProvider`, `LoupeLogProvider` serve as templates for an application developer can follow to define their own custom provider.

 ### Using
-* Copy [Logging.cs][1] into your library and manually change the namespace OR [install the nuget package][0] which contains the source and which will automatically set the namespace to your project's root namespace.
+* Copy [LibLog.cs][1] into your library and manually change the namespace OR [install the nuget package][0] which contains the source and which will automatically set the namespace to your project's root namespace.
 * To get a current class logger:

 ```csharp